 NSOFT Listed by thegentlemen Ransomware Group

-On April 14, 2026, the ransomware group known as thegentlemen added NSOFT India Services to its leak site, confirming that internal files had been exfiltrated from the Bangalore-based utility automation company.
+On April 14, 2026, the ransomware group known as thegentlemen added NSOFT India Services to its leak site, claiming that internal files had been exfiltrated from the Bangalore-based utility automation company.

 Public reporting indicates NSOFT, founded in 1996, provides smart metering and automation systems to electricity, water, and gas utilities across India.
 The company serves more than 16 million consumers through 11 utilities and processes transactions worth over ₹10,000 crores each year.
 It employs 1,000+ staff and holds certifications including CMMI Level 5, ISO 9001, ISO 27001, and ISO 20000.

-The incident involved a ransomware attack in which internal company files were stolen.
-The exact number of individuals whose personal data was exposed remains unknown.
+The incident involved a ransomware attack in which internal company files were allegedly stolen.
+The exact number of individuals whose personal data may have been exposed remains unknown.
 No specific samples of the leaked material have been publicly detailed beyond the group’s claim of successful exfiltration.

 Why This Matters for You and Your Family